 In order to sell your home for the highest possible price, it is suggested that you properly prepare it prior to showings.
 All homes can eventually find a buyer, but if you prefer to sell your home quickly for the highest possible price complete the “little touches”.
 Of course, some fix-ups might require up-front expenses such as painting, refinishing worn woodwork, or repairing broken fixtures and appliances.
 Other little eye-pleasing improvements may cost absolutely nothing.
 A little elbow grease can make a big difference in your bottom line.
+Let Harb & Co. help you make a buyer fall in love with your home.

 - Place a flower pot on the front step.
 Fix the doorbell, polish the hardware and invest in a new door mat.